lucpattyn/oauth2/README.md

 # oauth2
-An oauth2 web-service built with C++ using ChatGPT
+Generic library to build C++-based OAuth 2.x servers

-This serivce was built based on the contents provided in this link https://medium.com/@ratrosy/building-a-basic-authorization-server-using-authorization-code-flow-c06866859fb1
+This serivce was built based on the python codes provided in this link https://medium.com/@ratrosy/building-a-basic-authorization-server-using-authorization-code-flow-c06866859fb1

 ChatGPT was used to convert the python codes into C++, which nearly did 80% of the work.